Why Do I Need A Will?

-If you are a parent with children under 18, having a Will allows you to appoint guardians to look after your children until they come of age.
-You can also make financial arrangements for their benefit.
-A Will also enables you to make specific bequests to an individual, these can range from items of jewellery to sums of cash.
+If you’re a parent with children under 18, writing a Will enables you to appoint guardians to look after your children until they’re 18.
+You can also make financial arrangements for them using trusts and/or detailing specific bequests or amounts of money.

 How can I protect my children’s inheritance if I re-marry?